Louis Raphaël I Sako: Patriarch

 In 2015, Sako proposed a "merger" or reunion of his own Chaldean Catholic Church with the Ancient Church of the East and the Assyrian Church of the East to create one united "Church of the East" with a single patriarch in union with the pope.
 His proposal would have required both his own resignation and that of Mar Addai II, followed by a joint synod of the bishops of all three churches to elect a new patriarch for the reunited Church of the East.
 (The patriarchate of the Assyrian Church of the East was vacant at the time, following the death of Mar Dinkha IV.)
 He wrote that "Unity does not mean uniformity, nor the melting of our own church identity into one style, but it maintains unity in diversity and we remain one apostolic universal church, the Oriental Church, that maintains its independence of administration, laws and liturgies, traditions and support."
 The Assyrian Church of the East respectfully declined this proposal citing "ecclesiological divergences still remaining" and proceeded with its election of a new patriarch.

 On 14 November 2015, the Synod of Bishops announced that Pope Francis had named Sako as one of his three appointments to that body's council.

+Pope Leo XIV's acceptance of Sako's resignation as patriarch was publicly announced on 10 March 2026.
+Sako released a letter the same day in which he said that he had considered retiring two years prior at 75 years old but Pope Francis had encouraged him to remain patriarch.
+In the letter, Sako said he had retired of his own volition, without being pressured.

 Cardinal

 Pope Francis made Sako a cardinal in a consistory on 28 June 2018.
 Later that year, Pope Francis named him one of the four cardinals to preside over sessions of the Synod of Bishops on Youth in October.
 On 6 October 2018 Sako was named a member of the Congregation for the Oriental Churches, on 22 February 2019 a member of the Pontifical Council for Interreligious Dialogue, and on 29 September 2021 a member of the Congregation for Catholic Education.

 On 4 January 2022, Pope Francis made him a member of the Council for the Economy.

 Sako was a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.
-Patriarch Sako was also the first Chaldean Catholic Patriarch ever to participate in a papal conclave.
+Patriarch Sako was also the first Chaldean Catholic patriarch ever to participate in a papal conclave.
 (Note: Patriarch Sako is the second Chaldean Catholic patriarch to be made cardinal, the first being his predecessor Emmanuel III Delly who was created cardinal-patriarch in 2007.
 Cardinal Delly however had already turned 80 at the time he was made cardinal and thus was never a cardinal elector.)
 Sako opted not to wear the shash, the traditional headgear of East Syriac Christian bishops, and wore only his scarlet zucchetto.